nvbn/l9t/README.md

 To use l9t you need to install [deno](https://deno.land/manual/getting_started/installation).

-Then you can create a configuration
+Then you can create a configuration:

 ```typescript
 import l9t, {